 Staff maintain 2m distance (or 1m plus a risk mitigation) from pupils where possible (especially with other adults and older children).
 Face to face contact within 1m of anyone is minimised.
 Temporary staff and visiting staff will be expected to comply with the school's arrangements for managing and minimising risk, continuing to take care to maintain distance from other staff and pupils (where possible).
 All temporary staff are made aware of the content of the Covid risk assessment and any other relevant information as soon as possible after the booking is confirmed.
 In place In place Outdoor education and off-site visits Contracting coronavirus - staff, pupils, public Н Offsite activity and educational visits are being conducted in line with relevant coronavirus (COVID-19) secure guidelines and regulations as they relate to each of the home nations.
-In England this means the following may proceed subject to full and thorough risk assessment ensuring public health advice is followed. • From the start of the 2021/2022 academic year establishments may go on international visits. • Day visits and residential visits within the UK may proceed Full and thorough risk assessment is achieved by application of the Evolve Generic Risk Assessments (including but not limited to "the Evolve Coronavirus (COVID-19)" Generic Risk Assessment) and Event Specific Planning to ensure full a thorough risk assessment.
+In England this means the following may proceed subject to full and thorough risk assessment ensuring public health advice is followed. • From the start of the 2021/2022 academic year establishments may go on international visits. • Day visits and residential visits within the UK may proceed Full and thorough risk assessment is achieved by application of: the • Evolve Generic Risk Assessments along with; • the production of an Event Specific Planning to ensure full a thorough risk assessment.
+Onsite activities do not require the submission of an Evolve form but, like all activities involving significant risk, they must be subject to a suitable and sufficient risk assessment.
+All school specific RA form an appendix to this RA and are updated as needed.
+Those conducting international visits are advised to give careful consideration to the risk of disruption to education resulting from isolation and testing requirements and also ensuring adequate financial protection in place.
+Those conducting International Visits ensure that a visit specific "International Travel COVID-19 Forward Plan" is produced and submitted for approval prior to travel.
 Visit approvals are applied in line with the NCC Code of Practice for Offsite & Educational Visits.
-L Onsite activities do not require the submission of an Evolve form but, like all activities involving significant risk, they must be subject to a suitable and sufficient risk assessment.
-All school specific RA form an appendix to this RA and are updated as needed.
 Evolve Generic Risk Assessments take into account the requirements outlined by "Schools COVID-19 operational guidance.
-Updated 17 August 2021" and prescribes broad arrangements as to how these may be applied.
-These are followed and in place as we have 4 x Beach Schools sessions planned in October with Y3 and 4.
-As per pre-existing practice, establishments are to review these
+Updated 2 nd December 2021" and prescribes broad arrangements as to how these may be applied As per pre-existing practice, establishments are to review these